ModelEngine-Group/unified-cache-management/docs/source/user-guide/pd-disaggregation/index.md

 The Disaggregation of Prefill and Decode (PD Disaggregation) has basically become a consensus solution for the deployment of large-scale inference clusters, and its advantages are even more prominent, especially for Mixture of Experts (MOE) models.
-PD Disaggregation mainly includes three core components: independent deployment strategies for Prefill and Decode,
-KV cache storage and transmission strategies, and scheduling strategies.
+PD Disaggregation mainly includes three core components: **independent deployment strategies for Prefill and Decode**, **KV cache storage and transmission strategies**, and **scheduling strategies**.
 Notably, the scheduling strategy is dependent on the KV cache storage and transmission strategy.
-The PD Disaggregation design in the Unified Computing Model (UCM) focuses primarily on optimizing KV cache storage and transmission, thereby enabling more rational scheduling strategies.
+The PD Disaggregation design in UCM focuses primarily on optimizing KV cache storage and transmission, thereby enabling more rational scheduling strategies.

 Prefix Cache has become a standard component in inference systems.
-With the expanding application scope of large models, the increase in sequence lengths, and the growing adoption of Agent-based applications, the performance benefits of Prefix Cache will become even more significant.
+With the expanding application scope of large language models (LLMs), the increase in sequence lengths, and the growing adoption of Agent-based applications, the performance benefits of Prefix Cache will become even more significant.
 The PD Disaggregation in UCM takes Prefix Cache as a foundational assumption and is inherently dependent on its functionality.

 ## Transmission Modes of KV Cache Between Prefill and Decode Nodes

 There are roughly three transmission modes for KV cache between Prefill (P) and Decode (D) nodes, each with distinct characteristics and application scenarios:

-1. **Direct Transmission**.KV cache is transmitted directly from the High-Bandwidth Memory (HBM) of the Prefill node to the HBM of the Decode node, typically via a high-speed inter-HBM network or a direct pass-through protocol.
+1. **Direct Transmission**.
+KV cache is transmitted directly from the High-Bandwidth Memory (HBM) of the Prefill node to the HBM of the Decode node, typically via a high-speed inter-HBM network or a direct pass-through protocol.
 This approach is straightforward and efficient, making it highly suitable for scenarios with a 1:1 Prefill-to-Decode ratio (1P1D) and homogeneous P/D nodes.
 On the scheduling side, coordination is usually required: Prefill and Decode